parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 sawtooth wave emitted by the LFO in both of the two preceding examples.
-However, there are fewer, more widely spaced but larger jumps pitches in the first compared to the second because the faster clock results in a higher number of samples, each being held for a shorter amount, in each cycle of the sawtooth wave.
+However, there are fewer, more widely spaced but larger jumps pitches in the first compared to the second because the faster clock results in a higher number of samples, each being held for a shorter amount of time, in each cycle of the sawtooth wave.
 If one were to increase the clock to a sufficiently high frequency, the output of the second of the preceding patches would eventually sound indistinguishable by human hearing from the first due to the same phenomenon of "anti-aliasing" that results from increasing the number of pixels used to capture a digital image.

 But the same phenomenon works in reverse.
 Depending on the phase relationship between the frequency of the clock relative to that of the source being sampled,